aweymo-ui/geolocation/content/3_reverse.md

 {% include gallery-figure.html img="geo_27.jpg" width="75%" alt="A craftsman style house on a street corner with a woman sitting on the steps" caption="Photograph PG070-16-03 from Unidentified Family Album, 1920-1939, Courtesy U of I Special Collections." %}

-These types of houses were literally sold in catalogs, making these digital fingerprints too pervasive to identify with reverse image searching.
+These types of houses were literally sold in catalogs, making these digital fingerprints too universal to identify with reverse image searching.

 * Sparsely populated areas

 {% include gallery-figure.html img="geo_28.jpg" width="75%" alt="An agricultural landscape with two houses and orchard trees present" caption="Photograph PG070-23-01 from Unidentified Family Album, 1920-1939, Courtesy U of I Special Collections." %}

-The lack of distinctive digital signatures, and the higher likelihood that the area has never been photographed and would not be within the reverse image searching platform’s database makes the success rate on these types of images much lower.
+The lack of distinctive digital signatures, and the higher likelihood that the area has possibly never been photographed before and the success rate of reverse image searching much lower.

 * Pervasive industrial structures

 {% include gallery-figure.html img="geo_29.jpg" width="75%" alt="A long agricultural packaging structure with a grain elevator in the background" caption="Photograph PG070-23-01 from Unidentified Family Album, 1920-1939, Courtesy U of I Special Collections." %}

-Similar to residential architecture, these reverse imaging tools also have difficulty commonplace industrial structures, which often lack unique fingerprints in contrast and are so large they often obscure helpful context in the skyline.
+Like residential architecture, reverse image search tools struggle with common industrial structures, which often lack distinctive digital fingerprints and are often so large that they can obscure valuable context in the skyline.